Questions and Answers

 Will there be merch?

-The fun merch like pins and bookmarks will only come out during the Kickstarter.
+The fun merch like pins and bookmarks will only come out during the crowdfunding.
 However, prints can be purchased from inPRNT (for giclee quality print) or the Hivemill store (for print-on-demand)

 Who do I contact for further questions and issues?

-Me.
-(My email is in the footer) If you send me spam, reactionary comments or any offers for advertisng network partnership, I will 100% block you.
+Me. (firstname.lastname@example.org) If you send me spam, reactionary comments or any offers for advertising network partnership, I will 100% block you.